-Students from the Missouri State University College of Business worked side-by-side with executives from Mid America Metals on a recent project that benefitted students and company alike.
+Students from the Missouri State University College of Business worked side-by-side with executives from Mid America Specialty Services on a recent project that benefitted students and company alike.
 Throughout the Spring 2016 semester, 25 graduate and undergraduate students taking Professor Corey Fox’s management class worked in teams, conducting in-depth interviews with CEO Dale Donat.
 Students then advised the company on opportunities for the future as well as potential areas for improvement.
 Mr. Donat calls the project “a great opportunity for our company to give back to the community and for us to gain feedback from an outside perspective.”

 The assignment was completed as part of the SMART program, which stands for Strategic Management Assessment Review Tool.
 Developed by the Missouri State Small Business and Technology Development Center (SBTDC), the SMART program helps firms chart a course to long-term performance excellence and identify innovative ways to achieve success.

 Each year MSU selects one company to participate in this semester-long intensive program.
 Mr. Donat began working with SBTDC in the Fall of 2014, which eventually led to an invitation from SBTDC Assistant Director Isabel Eisenhauer, who suggested that Mid America Specialty Services would be a great candidate for this year’s project.
 Students visited Mid America Specialty Services every two weeks to interview Mr. Donat, and gained unprecedented access to company facilities.
 Research covered a wide range of important topic areas:

 The program culminated in five 20-minute presentations to Mr. Donat and other company executives — complete with Power Point slides and binders — on May 10, in Glass Hall on the Missouri State campus.